fagan2888/PyORAM/README.rst

   - Generalized to work over k-kary storage heaps in order to study stash-size behavior in this setting.
 Default settings will use a binary storage heap.
-  - Includes interfaces for local storage as well as Amazon S3 storage.
+  - Includes interfaces for local storage, SFTP storage (using paramiko), and Amazon S3 storage (using boto3).

 Why Python?
 ~~~~~~~~~~~

 This project is meant for research.
 It is provided mainly as
 a tool for other researchers studying the applicability of
-ORAM to the cloud storage setting.
+ORAM to the cloud-storage setting.
 In such a setting, we
 observe that network latency far outweighs any overhead
 introduced from switching to an interpreted language such as
 Python (as opposed to C++ or Java).
 Thus, our hope is that
 by providing a Python-based library of ORAM tools, we will
 enable researchers to spend more time prototyping new and
 interesting ORAM applications and less time fighting with a
-compiler / chasing down segmentation faults.
+compiler or chasing down segmentation faults.